-Youth basketball coaches can accomplish a lot of things in the time they have with their players before games.
+Youth basketball coaches can accomplish many things with their players before games.
 It can be the difference between winning and losing a close game.

 Youth Basketball: Seven Pregame Activities for Coaches